-The rater/clinician-administered versions of the Columbia Protocol/Columbia-Suicide Severity Rating Scale (C-SSRS) for research assess severity and intensity of suicidal ideation, types of suicidal behaviors, and lethality of suicide attempts at time points and over time periods that are typical for randomized control trials.
+The rater/clinician-administered Columbia Protocol/Columbia-Suicide Severity Rating Scale (C-SSRS) for research assess severity and intensity of suicidal ideation, types of suicidal behaviors, and lethality of suicide attempts at time points and over time periods that are typical for randomized control trials.
 To find out if your research qualifies for free use of the protocol, please contact us.

 This website also provides researcher-related information on:

 The Project has a separate webpage with specific information about the use of the Columbia Protocol in research funded by pharmaceutical companies (including licensing requirements).